skim743/GTernal_ROS/README.md

 ```
 cd GTernal_ROS/amd64
 ```
-3. Run the firmware Docker image
+3. Run the firmware Docker image.
+This will pull and run the firmware Docker image currently pushed to my account on the Docker Hub.
 ```
 ./docker_run.sh
 ```
-This will pull and run the firmware Docker image currently pushed to my account on the Docker Hub.
 4. Source the ROS 2 environment
 ```
 source install/setup.bash